jandrew89/LabRequest/README.md

 Implemented Luis.Ai
 Support for Intents, Entities, and Suggestions

-Coming soon.. advanced formflow features.
+3/2/2017
+Advanced formflow features.
+Like form building using anonymous asynchronous delegates.
+Field Reflector to handle state and form updates with context.

 https://www.luis.ai/